DRIVER-EU/test-bed-design/doc/developers.md

 This chapter discusses the Test-bed from a technical perspective, and is aimed at skilled IT persons, such as system administrators and developers.
 It is presumed that you are already familiar with the previous chapters.

 - A _system administrator_, in the current context, is responsible for installing the Test-bed on their local network or in the cloud, and making sure that all the solution and simulation providers can get access to this network as well.
 This task is discussed in the use case 'Installing the Test-bed'.
-- A _developer_ would be tasked with connecting an existing Solution or simulator to the Test-bed.
+- A _developer_ would be tasked with connecting an existing solution or simulator to the Test-bed.
 Besides the direct coupling, allowing their tools to receive and publish messages, it most likely also involves translating existing messages to their own format.
 Finally, in case you are connecting a simulator, you also need more detailed information about the time management in the Test-bed.

 Watch the following animation (also available at [https://player.vimeo.com/video/299681354](https://player.vimeo.com/video/299681354)) to get a better understanding of what is going on.